thiagorbnu/thiagorbnu/README.md

 - 👋 Hi, I’m @thiagorbnu.
-You can aslso call my by Thiago Rodrigues
+You can also call my by my name - Thiago Rodrigues
 - 👀 I’m interested in better understand how git and mulesoft works.
 - 🌱 I’m currently learning mulesoft
 - 💞️ I’m looking to collaborate on mulesoft projects